weesvisje/docs/docs/common/guides/kafka/3-nodejs.md

 In this section we will listen to Kafka events and pipe them into a script on the commandline.

 :::info
-To stream events from our app starting at the beginning of time, replace `--group $TOPIC` with `--offset 0 --partition 0`.
+To stream events from your app starting at the beginning of time, replace `--group $TOPIC` with `--offset 0 --partition 0`.
 This could stream a significant number of events to your consumer for applications with a large amount of data.
 :::

 ```bash